-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ E.on next Water mains or private water supply $\overline{\checkmark}$ Mains Electricity $\overline{\checkmark}$ E.on next Mains drainage Telephone Cable TV or satellite Broadband b.
-Is there a septic tank system at your property. roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for or your septi c tank?
-If you have answered yes, please give maintenance contract: details of the e company with which you have a 11 Responsibilities for shared or o common a ireas a. - the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give details: en and stair o cleaners are shared between the 8 flats, - individual cost c. £20 per quarter. b.
-Is there a responsibility to contribute to stairwell or other common areas? repair and r maintenance of the roof, common Yes If you have answered yes, please give details: 8 flats.
-No works are currently in plan.
-C. any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to walk over any of your neig hbours' property - for example to put out your rubbish bin or to maintain you No r boundaries 9?
-If you have answered yes, please give details: e.
-As far as you are aware, do any of you property, for example to put out their runo • f.
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Not sure Water mains or private water supply $\overline{\checkmark}$ Not sure Electricity $\overline{\checkmark}$ Not sure Mains drainage $\overline{\checkmark}$ Not sure Telephone $\overline{\checkmark}$ Not sure Cable TV or satellite $\overline{\checkmark}$ Not sure Broadband $\overline{\checkmark}$ Virgin b.
+Is there a septic tank system at your property?

+- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

+b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

+Yes

+Shared responsibility for maintenance of roof.
+Currently no common stair shared charges c.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

+d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

+e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

+f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)